-User Name - Contains a user-defined device user name list.

-Login History Status - Indicates if password history logs are enabled on the device.

-Login Time - Indicates the time the selected user logged on to the device.

-User Name - Indicates the user that logged on to the device.

-Protocol - Indicates the means by which the user logged on to the device.

-Location - Indicates the IP address of the station from which the device was accessed.
+- User Name Contains a user-defined device user name list. - Login History Indicates if the Login History logs are enabled. - Login Time Indicates the time the selected user logged on to the device. - User Name Indicates the user that logged on to the device. - Protocol Indicates the means by which the user logged on to the device. - Location Indicates the IP address of the station from which the device was accessed.